Comparing metal mechanical pencils made of stainless steel, brass, aluminium and titanium…

 This Mark III metal mechanical pencil has a barrel diameter of 7mm.
 The larger Mark II has a barrel diameter of 8mm.

-The slimmer Mark III is for those who may be more prone to suffering from hand fatigue.
-Hand fatigue affects the hand while drawing for long periods of time.
-If you want to learn more about hand fatigue when using metals mechanical pencils, then go here.
+The slimmer Mark III is designed for those who may be more prone to suffering from hand fatigue, which affects the hand while drawing for long periods.
+If you want to learn more about hand fatigue when using metal mechanical pencils, then go here.

-If you are looking for something other than brass, then we have other metal mechanical pencils.
-Our stainless steel mechanical pencil has a gorgeous modern look to it.
-Much the same could be said about our titanium mechanical pencils too. please take a look a tour full range of metal mechanical pencils here.
+If you are looking for something other than brass, we offer other metal mechanical pencils.
+Our stainless steel mechanical pencil has a gorgeous modern look, as do our titanium mechanical pencils.
+Please take a look at our full range of metal mechanical pencils here.

 Our stainless steel metal mechanical pencils are a great weight and very modern addition to your drawing tools…